bmktuwien/atp-livescore/README.md

 as desktop notifications.

-Currenlty the scores are fetched only from "tennislive.at" and the notifications are only supported where 'libnotify' library is available.
+Currenlty the scores are fetched only from "tennislive.at" and the notifications are only supported where `libnotify` library is available.